patricklafrance/shelby/README.md

     // Rollback the values and ends the transaction extendedModel.firstName.shelby.cancelEdit();

-While the observables are in a transaction, all the subscriptions on those observables are paused, this means that the observables will not trigger.
-When you commit the transaction, all the observables that changed during the transaction will trigger with their final value.
+While the observables are in a transaction, _all the subscriptions on those observables are paused_, this means that the observables will not trigger.
+When you commit the transaction, all the observables that changed during the transaction _will trigger with their final value_.

 This is the basic usage of the subscription extender, other features and options are available, you can learn about them [in the API section](#).